 Margin loans represent credit extended to customers to finance their purchases of securities by borrowing against securities they own and are fully collateralized by these securities in customer accounts.
-Collateral is maintained at required levels at all times.
 The borrowers of a margin loan are contractually required to continually adjust the amount of the collateral as its fair value changes.
 The Company applies the practical expedient based on collateral maintenance provisions in estimating an allowance for credit losses for margin loans.
 Expected losses are assumed not to have a material impact to the Consolidated Balance Sheet.